 The NT Community Visitor Program

-The NT Community Visitor Program is an independent service located in the Anti-Discrimination Commission.
+The Northern Territory Community Visitor Program (CVP) is an independent statutory service.
+It is located within the Anti-Discrimination Commission to preserve its independence.

-Its aim to ensure the rights of those being treated for mental illness or disability are upheld and their views and concerns are heard.
+Its aim is to ensure the rights of those receiving treatment under the NT Mental Health and Related Services Act 1998 (MHRSA) are upheld and their views and concerns are heard.

 Who can contact a Community Visitor?